 In Norfolk, spring starts to gain momentum in April with more flowers and leaves starting to come back on the trees.
-Tourism in the area is just starting to pick up so it’s definitely still possible to avoid the summer crowds.
-In this post, we will share the best events in Norfolk in April 2024.
+Tourism in the area is just starting to pick up but it’s definitely still possible to avoid the summer crowds.
+In this post, we will share the best events in Norfolk in April 2025.

 Be sure to sign up for our email newsletter here to keep up to date with the latest happenings in Norfolk.